Shaptic/Cicada/README.md

 - [x] Implement threading for stabilization routine.
 - [x] Test threading with respect to concurrent joins.
 - [x] Design and implement remote nodes and rings.
-- [ ] Implement underlying p2p socket protocol.
+- [x] Implement underlying p2p socket protocol.
+- [ ] Use the established Chord rings for a routing protocol.